CAdam: Confidence-Based Optimization for Online Learning: Experiment

 \subsection{CNN on Image Classification}

-We perform experiments using the VGG network on the CIFAR-10 dataset to evaluate the effectiveness of CAdam in handling distribution shifts and noise.
+We perform experiments using the VGG\citep{simonyan2014very}, ResNet\citep{he2016deep} and DenseNet\citep{huang2017densely} on the CIFAR-10 dataset to evaluate the effectiveness of CAdam in handling distribution shifts and noise.
 We synthesize three experimental conditions: (1) sudden distribution changes, (2) continuous distribution shifts, and (3) added noise to the samples.
 The hyperparameters for these experiments are provided in Section \ref{hyperparameter:cnn}.
+In this section, we present only the results for VGG, and the results for ResNet and DenseNet are included in the appendix.

-\paragraph{Sudden Distribution Shift} To simulate sudden changes in data distribution, we rotate the images by a specific angle at the start of each epoch, relative to the previous epoch, as illustrated in Figure ~\ref{fig:sudden_change}.
+\textbf{Sudden Distribution Shift} To simulate sudden changes in data distribution, we rotate the images by a specific angle at the start of each epoch, relative to the previous epoch, as illustrated in Figure ~\ref{fig:sudden_change}.
 CAdam consistently outperforms Adam across varying rotation speeds, with a more significant performance gap compared to the non-rotated condition.
+We define the \textit{alignment ratio} as: